-A System of Strings Premiering at the Church of Love
+A System of Strings: Artist in Residence at the Church of Love

 A System of Strings is a contemporary circus show created and performed by multidisciplinary American circus artists Ariel Schmidtke and Esther de Monteflores.
 A System of Strings fuses shadow puppetry and physical theater with traditional circus arts including trapeze, wire walking, and acrobatics.
 This show is 1 hour in length and, though not specifically geared towards children, is suitable for audiences of all ages.

 Pamyua’s Phillip Blanchett will be opening the show with an unplugged preview of his solo music.
 His music is a blend of Indigenous perspectives served with neo-soul influence.
 Similar to Pamyua, Phillip’s music is personal and celebrates identity.

 Open Dress Rehearsal: Thursday, January 25th at 8pm

 Performance Dates: January 26th - 28th and February 1st - 4th (8pm, Sundays at 4pm)

 Two creatures, a monkey and a bear, have just escaped from a life of captivity.
 As the creatures emerge into a world that is unfamiliar, they cope with their transition in divergent ways.
 This tension is embodied by the distinction between the show’s two primary circus disciplines (slackwire and trapeze).
 One creature ascends into a world of myth and madness while the other treads a line of reality and human socialization.
 The two creatures try to maintain their connection to each other as their paths diverge, ultimately watching their bond unravel until a single string remains.